 Instructor(s): Jared Ladbury

 Course name/number: BIOL 150, BIOL 151, BIOL 252

 Instructor(s): Angela Hodgson, Jenni Momsen, Matt Smith, Lisa Montplaisir

 The following are collections of open textbooks, all produced by academic faculty.
 Each collection is multi-disciplinary and easily searched.
 They vary in their licenses - some titles may be shared only and others can be remixed and modified.

 Supplementary Course Materials

-Several of the above textbooks come with specific supplementary materials.
-The following are collections of additional resources such as slides, demonstrations, and assessments.
+The following are collections of additional supplementary resources such as slides, demonstrations, and assessments.
 They vary in licenses.
-There are also numerous subject-specific repositories; your subject librarian can help you find other materials specific to your needs.
+There are also numerous subject-specific repositories of supplementary materials; your subject librarian can help you find other materials specific to your needs.

 While these aren't OERs, they can help reduce textbook costs for students.